Agnė Jokšė, Anastasia Sosunova

 8th December 2022 - 26th February 2023

-Dance as You Wrestle brings the artists into the close-knit format of a two person exhibition for the first time.
-Jokšė’s and Sosunova’s art practices share a deep affinity towards imagining queer 'Eastern' European identifications yet to come.
+Dance As You Wrestle brings the artists into the close-knit format of a two-person exhibition for the first time.
+Through moving image, text and sculpture, Jokšė’s and Sosunova’s art practices share a deep affinity in imagining queer 'Eastern' European identifications and imagery to come.
 Often through a personal lens, the artists explore stories of the past which have led to a fraught and undecided present.

 Curator Adomas Narkevičius